Teaspoons to Pounds & Ounces Conversion Calculator

 How to Convert Teaspoons to Pounds

-Thus, the volume in pounds is equal to the teaspoons times the density of the ingredient or material divided by 92.026696.
+Thus, the weight in pounds is equal to the volume in teaspoons times the density (in g/mL) of the ingredient or material divided by 92.0267.

 Teaspoons and pounds are both commonly used to measure cooking ingredients.

 For cooking applications, most chefs suggest measuring dry ingredients by weight rather than volume to improve accuracy in the measurements.
 The density of dry ingredients can vary for a variety of reasons, such as compaction and clumping.

 The best way to ensure an accurate conversion is to use a scale.
 When a scale is not available, a calculator like the one above is a good way to estimate the volume to weight conversion.